christianj6/foundry/README.md

 ### Foundry

-Practical study of various machine learning algorithms via implementation from basic components.
-I aim to use, maximally, core Python libraries and NumPy.
+Practical study of various technologies and machine learning algorithms.
+This repository was originally intended as a personal archive but may be interpreted as a set of tutorials.

 ***

+#### Structure

+##### Numpy
+Machine learning algorithms built using
+Numpy.

-##### NN
+##### Azure
-MNIST feed-forward network classifier using NumPy.
+Tutorials for application development with
+Microsoft Azure.

 ***